besoeasy/telearia/README.md

 ### Using Docker

 You can also run TeleAria using Docker.

 Replace `your-telegram-bot-token` with your actual Telegram bot token.

-`-e TELEGRAMBOT=Telegram-Bot-Token`: Sets the environment variable `TELEGRAMBOT` with your Telegram bot token.
+Simple Version

 ```bash
 docker run -d \